Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 We have so many unused junk or scraps on board.

-Old mooring ropes, metals, stainless steel, wires, hoses of different kinds, old/ expired pilot ladders, valves, broken/ expired liferafts, immersion suits, pallets and many others are often stored on board for many years.
+Old mooring ropes, metals, stainless steel, wires, hoses of different kinds, old/ expired pilot ladders, valves, broken/ expired liferafts, immersion suits, pallets, and many others are often stored on board for many years.

-On some ports, the ship pays when they throw these junks.
-Other shore facilities don’t allow disposing them.
+In some ports, the ship pays when they throw these junks.
+Other shore facilities don’t allow disposal of them.
 It has to be kept on board.
-It has to be kept on board until the ship visits a certain port that receives these types of garbage.

 However, some countries especially in Asia and several parts of Africa buy scraps from ships.
 When your ship sails to these places, then you are in for a good treat!